jaevans52/front-end-project/README.md

 ## Description
 ```
-A website for my Mobile Cell Phone repair business.
+This is a website that I can link  to give more personalized information on my Cell Phone Repair Business.
+One completely controlled by me that I can show my customers my personality.

 ```